Connect with us

 on

-Samsung Galaxy A72 September 2023 update
+Samsung Galaxy A72 August 2024 security update

 Samsung reportedly killed yet another smartphone which could be named Galaxy A74 5G because…?
 There’s not just a single reason for strategy changes, the decision seems pre-decided as Samsung always neglected Galaxy A7x smartphones as compared to the Galaxy A5x.